 You can invert your body at a fixed angle of 20,40, 60, and 80 degrees or you can set it at free inversion giving you around 90 degrees with this Sportplus model.
 It’s easy to assemble, use, and store.

 - Lack of lumbar support on the device for the price

-Highlights of the Sportsplus Inversion Table include its sleek and simple design in either black or red.
-It’s quite sturdy and can withstand a total of 135 kg bodyweight.
-The Sportsplus is effective and also built of high-quality materials, so you know it will last.
+Highlights of the Sportplus Inversion Table include its sleek and simple design in either black or red.
+It’s quite sturdy and can withstand a total of 135 kg body weight.
+It’s effective and also built of high-quality materials, so you know it will last.

-The Exerpeautic 475SL has a clearly labelled pin to help you select your desired degree of inversion.
+The Exerpeutic inversion table 475SL has a clearly labelled pin to help you select your desired degree of inversion.
 It’s simple to use if you are just starting to get used to inversion therapy.
 It’s also extremely customizable, shapes to your body well and can hold those up to 136 kg.

 - 1.8″ thick foam backrest

 - Easy inversion angle adjustment